dhairs/College-Notes/Spring 2024 Semester/CS 429 - Computer Organization and Architecture/Hardware/Hard Disk Drives (HDDs).md

 Dual porting for host-failure: two machines could be connected to the same disk

 **Bad Sectors**: The disk often comes with ad sectors, the system has to account for them when setting up the disk.
-It needs to remap those sectors into another space
+It needs to remap those sectors into another space.
+As a result, the interface masks them.

+## Contiguous Sectors

+Physically contiguous sectors cannot be read in one singular seek, there is data transfer overhead.

+However, logically contiguous sectors are usually physically spaced apart (e.g., every other or every third)

+Organizing data such that they can be read sequentially is **key** to the performance in disk systems.

+## Disk Head Scheduling

+Assuming there are several requests available, there are a few schemes to schedule how the disk head moves:
+- **First Come First Serve (FCFS)**
+- **Shortest Seek First (SSF)**: go to the nearest track first
+- **SCAN**: Start from track 0, handle the requests in order until the outer track, and restart from 0 again (essentially a loop from in to out).
+Not amazing, keeps going to the end of the track even when there are no more requests
+- **Loop**: Same as SCAN, but stops once there are no more requests on the outer.
+- **Elevator**: The same as SCAN, but reverse motion after reaching the last request, and starts at the first requested track.
+- **Priority Based** (very rare): Different priorities, used in things that need real time requirements